Amid Kenosha unrest, Wisconsin suburbs become a crucial testing ground for Trump’s appeals to White grievance

 State Rep. Robyn Vining (D), who won a suburban Milwaukee seat in 2018, sees a quiet shift in the region.
 “The fear message doesn’t resonate with suburban families,” she said.
 “These suburbs are moving.
 They don’t like the national message that we are divided, that people are completely against each other.
 They want to vote for a good person, from the state level to voting for president.”

 Maryclaire Torinus, a retired hospice chaplain from Brookfield, Wis., said she voted for John McCain in 2008 and Romney in 2012, but couldn’t bring herself to choose between the lesser of “two evils” in 2016.
 “I said, well, I don’t vote for evil.
-I should’ve voted for Hillary [Clinton], but I voted for Governor Kasich,” she said.
+I should’ve voted for Hillary [Clinton], but I voted for Governor Kasich,” she said, referring to the moderate former Ohio Republican governor John Kasich, who spoke at this year’s Democratic National Convention.

 Torinus, 68, said over coffee at Einstein Bros.
 Bagels down the street from her home Thursday that she would never again vote Republican.
 “I couldn’t do it and sleep at night,” she said, pointing to this latest episode in Kenosha as Trump’s latest betrayal of his responsibilities.
 “It’s a photo op, just like when he stood outside of that church and held the Bible upside down.
 The fact that he didn’t meet with [Blake’s] family and just came to make headlines is really deplorable and unethical to me.
 He sows division.
 He encourages it.”